anti-mony/DataMiningLabs/README.md

 ### Capstone Air-Quality Analysis and Visualization

 R script which generates interactive plots like choropleths, bar-graphs and treemaps using PlotlyR and D3R.
+[Live Here](https://antimony.shinyapps.io/datamininglabs/)

 #### Extras: